-- The Regional PHEP Coordinator will remit a written year-end summary report to the KDHE Preparedness Program to be compliant with this work plan activity. - Written summary must include the PHEP Region Name, Date and the Regional Coordinator Name and be kept to a maximum of (1) page in length.
-If a Coordinator would like to remit a larger summary report, they must have at least one (1) full page report.
+- The Regional PHEP Coordinator will remit a written year-end summary report, utilizing the KDHE year-end form, to the KDHE Preparedness Program to be compliant with this work plan activity. - A written summary must include the PHEP Region Name, Date and the Regional Coordinator Name and be kept to a maximum of (1) page in length.

-The Regional PHEP Coordinator will remit by the end of the budget period a written summary report to the KDHE Preparedness Program to include the following:
+The Regional PHEP Coordinator will remit by the end of the budget period a written summary report to the KDHE Preparedness Program, utilizing the KDHE year-end form, to include the following:

 - Assistance provided to local health department staff in the development, review and updating of all local plans as needed. - Technical Assistance (TA) and training provided to local health department staff, - Suggestions and/or feedback provided to the KDHE Preparedness Program regarding local priorities, issues, etc., - Provide a year-end, written summary of how PHEP funds assisted/improved the region to the KDHE Preparedness Program, and may include success stories, activities or items purchased that would not have been possible without PHEP funding.
-The summary is required to be a maximum of one (1) page in length and include the Region Name, submitter name and date. - Ongoing activity summary due by June 30, 2024
+The summary is required to be a maximum of one (1) page in length and include the Region Name, submitter name and date. - Ongoing activity summary due by June 30, 2025